Measures of the Shape of a Distribution

 Positive Skewness

 A positively skewed distribution has a long right tail because of many outliers or extreme values on the right side.
 Perhaps the best way to remember its shape is to consider its points in a positive direction.
-Most data points are concentrated on the left side.
+In a positively skewed distribution, the majority of data points are clustered to the left of the mean, while the right tail is elongated due to extreme positive values (outliers).

 An example of a positively skewed distribution would be the income of individuals living in a specific country.